bradjp/bank_tech_test/README.md

 As a customer of the bank,
 So that I can manage my money,
-I want to be able to create an account
+I want to be able to create an account.

+As a keen saver,
+So that I can store my money,
+I want to be able to deposit to my account.

 ```